-- 1,000 mbar ambient air pressure

-- 25 °C ambient air temperature

-- 25 °C scavenge air coolant temperature,

-and is related to a fuel oil with a lower calorific value of 42,700 kJ/kg (~10,200 kcal/kg).
+1,000 mbar ambient air pressure25 °C ambient air temperature25 °C scavenge air coolant temperature and is related to a fuel oil with a lower calorific value of 42,700 kJ/kg (~10,200 kcal/kg).

-Any discrepancies between g/kWh and g/BHPh are a result of the rounding of numbers for the latter.
+Any discrepancies between g/kWh and g/BHPh are due to the rounding of numbers for the latter.

-For lower calorific values and for ambient conditions that are different from the ISO reference conditions, the SFOC will be adjusted according
+For lower calorific values and for ambient conditions that are different from the ISO reference conditions, the SFOC will be adjusted according to the conversion factors in the table below.